 - 1.1 This document summarises the deliberations of the Workgroup and describes the CMP223 Modification Proposal. - 1.2 CMP223 was proposed by Carnedd Wen Onshore Wind Farm Ltd and submitted to the CUSC Modifications Panel for their consideration on 27th September 2013.
 The Panel determined that the proposal should be considered by a Workgroup and that they should report back to the CUSC Modifications Panel following a period for the Workgroup Consultation. - 1.3 This proposal seeks to modify the CUSC such that distribution connected generators deemed to have an impact on the electricity transmission network are not faced with undue discrimination in the way that security requirements under the CUSC Section 15 are passed on. - 1.4 The Workgroup first met on 18th October 2013 and the members requested a change to the Terms of Reference which was approved at the 25th October 2013 CUSC Panel meeting.
-A copy of the Terms of Reference is provided in Annex 1.
+A copy of the Terms of Reference is provided in Annex 2.
 The Workgroup considered the issues raised by the CUSC Modification Proposal and worked through the Terms of Reference.
 The Workgroup met again in November and December.
-The Workgroup discussions are documented in Section 4. - 1.5 As part of the discussions, the Workgroup has noted that there are potential solutions to the defect CMP223 seeks to resolve that may be pursued outside of the CUSC process.
+The Workgroup discussions are documented in Section 4. - 1.5 As part of their discussions, the Workgroup has noted that there are potential solutions to the defect CMP223 seeks to resolve that may be pursued outside of the CUSC process.
 Whilst these may be viable alternative solutions, the Workgroup has been tasked to develop the Proposer's solution, and look at potential alternatives that could be achieved through changes to the CUSC.
-Whilst the Authority can opt to implement a solution outside of the CUSC, such solutions are outside of the remit of the CUSC Modifications Panel and the CMP223 Workgroup. - 1.6 At the post-Workgroup Consultation meeting on 24th February 2014, the Workgroup agreed on the Original and two Workgroup Alternative CUSC Modifications (WACMs).
-The Workgroup later agreed two more WACMs on 10th March 2014.
-The Original and four WACMs are detailed within Sections 5 and 6 of this report. - 1.7 The Workgroup voted on 24th March 2014 by majority seven out of nine votes that WACM3 best facilitates the Applicable CUSC Objectives and therefore should be implemented. - 1.8 This Workgroup Report and supporting material has been prepared in accordance with the terms of the CUSC.
-An electronic copy can be found on the National Grid Website via the following link;
+Whilst the Authority can opt to implement a solution outside of the CUSC, such solutions are outside of the remit of the CUSC Modifications Panel and the CMP223 Workgroup.
+This consultation therefore focuses on solutions that involve changes to the CUSC. - 1.6 The Workgroup is seeking industry views on the proposed solution.
+Please see Section 9 for how to respond.
+Responses are welcomed by email by 14 February 2014.